HireTea

 Category Common letter decisions Manager filters Honest angles Department signals

-Retail Schedule and reliability letter availability, reliability, customer service, and department fit nearby store, steady hours, accuracy, and bilingual help Front End, Grocery, Deli, and Bakery, Cashier, Grocery, Deli, and Bakery, and Customer Service, Pro Services, Cashier, and Receiver/Stocker
+Retail Schedule and reliability letter availability, reliability, customer service, and teamwork nearby store, close-to-home work, customer service, and product education Front End, Grocery, Deli, and Bakery, Beauty, Store Support and POS, Nordstrom Rack sales, and Stock and Fulfillment, and Cashier, Grocery, Deli, and Bakery

-Restaurant Schedule and reliability letter speed, teamwork, accuracy, and availability fast-paced team work, bilingual customer service, close to school, and fast service interest Drive-Thru, Front Counter, Food Prep, and Line, Front Counter, Drive-Thru, Kitchen, and Maintenance, and Front of House, Back of House, Drive-Thru, and Hospitality
+Restaurant Schedule and reliability letter speed, teamwork, accuracy, and availability first job, fast-paced team work, flexible schedule, and food prep interest Drive-Thru, Front Counter, Food Prep, and Line, front counter, drive thru, beverage station, and food prep, and front counter, drive thru, kitchen, and dining room

-Warehouse Schedule and reliability letter attendance, safety, pace, and physical stamina physical work comfort, benefits, comfort with physical tasks, and early shift availability Fulfillment Center, Sort Center, Delivery Station, and Locker+, Ground Hub, Express Station, Package Sort, and Loading, and Preload, Sort, Loading, and Unloading
+Warehouse Schedule and reliability letter attendance, safety, pace, and physical stamina physical work comfort, benefits, comfort with physical tasks, and early shift availability Fulfillment Center, Sort Center, Delivery Station, and Locker+, Package Handler, Material Handler, Driver/Courier, and Facility Operations, and Preload, Sort, Loading, and Unloading

 Company examples